Early turtle nesting suspected on Manasota Key

-ENGLEWOOD — Some sea turtles may be nesting on Manasota Key a little earlier than expected.
+MANASOTA KEY — Some sea turtles may be nesting a little earlier than expected.

+Officially, the sea turtle nesting season begins May 1 in Southwest Florida.

 “It’s hard work,” Bass said of the volunteers who document nesting throughout the season, which ends on Oct.
 31. “It’s not a walk on the beach.”